brunodifranco/project-airbnb-classification/README.md

 - <p align="justify"> Out of 'action', 'action_type', 'action_detail' only '<b>action_type</b>' was kept due to their high correlation and because they seem to represent similar events.
 The choice for '<b>action_type</b>' is due to it having only 28 unique values, unlike 'action' and 'action_detail' that have hundreds, which made encoding easier later.</p>
 - <p align="justify"> Missing values on 'first_affiliate_tracked' were replaced with 'untracked', as it would be the most logical replacement in this instance.</p>
-- <p align="justify"> Missing values on 'age' were replaced with the median of ages.</p>
+- <p align="justify"> Missing values on 'age' were replaced with the ages median.</p>
 - <p align="justify"> 'date_first_booking' was dropped since it doesn't exist in the new users dataset.</p>

 # 4. **Solution Plan**